 - Muun Seamlessly integrates Bitcoin and lightning for (beginner)

-- Hexa Great features like multiple accounts, custom fees, batch sends (intermediate)
+- Hexa Great features like multiple accounts, custom fees, batch send (intermediate)

 Medium Amounts (~1-30% net worth) — use a Hardware Bitcoin Wallet